Mateober/mateober/README.md

 ### 🏆 Featured Project

 **[Futbolar](https://futbolar.com.ar)** – A social platform with real-time forums for football fans.
-✅ 200+ users • Built entirely by me using React, Node, WebSockets, and PostgreSQL.
+✅ 200+ users • Built entirely by me using React, JavaScript, Node, Socket.IO, PostgreSQL, Redis and more.

 ---